Special Events

 Upcoming Special Programs & Events

-Taylor Series Speaker Event, Friday March 29th in Middlebury
+The Section's Taylor Series Speaker Event was March 29th in Middlebury.

-Jim Andrews will discuss the identification, natural history, distribution, and conservation of the salamanders, frogs, snakes, and turtles that we are most likely to encounter in the Green Mountains of Central Vermont.
+Herpetologist Jim Andrews spoke to the audience on "Selected Reptiles and Amphibians of the Central Green Mountain National Forest" where he discussed the identification, natural history, distribution, and conservation of the salamanders, frogs, snakes, and turtles that we are most likely to encounter in the Green Mountains of Central Vermont.

 About our Taylor Series Speaker: James S. Andrews graduated from UVM with a BS in Environmental Studies and later received his master’s degree in Biology from Middlebury College.
 He has been working full time as a herpetologist/wildlife biologist in Vermont since 1990.
 He has worked closely with state, federal, and private agencies; and individuals on herptile conservation throughout Vermont.